cloudmesh/technologies/chapters/tech/voldemort.md

 | section  | NoSQL         |
 | keywords | NoSQL         |

-@Article{voldemort, nosql, database,
-  author   = {Sushmita Dash},
-  title    = {Voldemort},
-  year     = {2018},
-  abstract = {Voldemort is a distributed data store that is designed as a key-value store used by LinkedIn for high-scalability storage.[1]
+Voldemort is a distributed data store that is designed as a key-value store used by LinkedIn for high-scalability storage.[1]
 It is named after the fictional Harry Potter villain Lord Voldemort.
 It supports a pluggable architecture which allows the support of multiple storage engines in the same framework.
 This allows us to integrate a fast, fault-tolerant online storage system, with the heavy offline data crunching running on Hadoop

 ### Key features: